jmaciasportela/ldapTreeGenerator/README.md

 NOTE: All users has the same password: secret

-This is for testing purposes.
+This is for testing purposes and designed for owncloud QA team, but is very easy to adapt to other organizations.